abhijeetnakharekar/cloud-assignments/Day3.md

 # Path
--	absolute pathnames
+**absolute pathnames**

-an absolute pathname begins with
-the root dir and follow the tree branch
-until the path to the desired dir/file is completed.
+An absolute pathname begins with the root dir and follow the tree branch until the path to the desired dir/file	is completed. eg. /user/bin/home/ec-2 user/test

-/user/bin/home/ec-2 user/test

-- Relative pathnames
+**Relative pathnames**

-. means working dir.
+1. (.) means working dir
-.. working dir,parent dir.
+2. (..) means working dir,parent dir
-start from working dir.
+3. Starts from working dir